Overview 2022

 Our Master of Occupational Therapy will provide you with qualifications that can lead to various job opportunities in Tasmania, Australia and overseas.

-As an occupational therapists, you can work across a range of different industries including;
+As an occupational therapist, you can work across a range of different industries including;

 *Australian Government Department of Education, Skills and Employment, 2020 Occupational Projections.

-This program is subject to accreditation by the Occupational Therapy Council (A and NZ) and approved by the World Federation of Occupational Therapists.
+This program is subject to accreditation by the Occupational Therapy Council (A and NZ).

 Course structure